Glovius Online Help

 Why use Glovius?

 Glovius is a modern 3D CAD viewer with a simple and familiar user interface.
-Use Glovius to open CATIA, Pro/Engineer, Creo, NX, Solidworks, Inventor, STEP/IGES and SolidEdge files at a fraction of the cost of CAD licenses.
+Use Glovius to open CATIA, Pro/Engineer, Creo, NX, Solidworks, Inventor, STEP/IGES and SolidEdge parts and assemblies at a fraction of the cost of CAD licenses.

 1280 X 1024 or higher display resolution with support for 32-bit color